BERKSHIRE MOUNTAIN BAKERY

 MORE REASONS to visit richard's store

-every week, we pick up a loaf of flax seed bread from richard bourdon's bakery, and at least a ciabatta or two and something with chocolate, like a chocolate ciabatta or chocolate croissant. usually, we pick them up at guido's, co-op or the farmer's market. this time, we stopped by RICHARD'S shop and took images of THE bakery in housatonic. in addition to a broad selection of great bread AND PIZZA, you'll find soups and MUCH more.
+every week, we pick up a loaf of flax seed bread from richard bourdon's bakery, and at least a ciabatta or two and something with chocolate - chocolate ciabatta or chocolate croissant. usually, we GET them at guido's, co-op or the farmer's market. this time, we stopped by RICHARD'S shop in housatonic where THERE'S a broad selection of great bread AND PIZZA, soups and MUCH more.

 Order pizza by phone or when you walk into the store, and it will be wrapped so you can bake it at home.
 Menu options are extensive.
 The MARGHERITA is classic with fresh mozzarella and marinara, asiago and fresh basil.
 The RICHARD has fresh mozzarella, marinara, hot sausage, calamata olives, chevre, sun-dried tomatoes, asiago and basil.
 Remember these pizzas originate on Richard's sourdough crust, which is beautifully moist with a nice texture.

 "If I’m in the mood to make pizza, I might go to Berkshire Mountain Bakery in Massachusetts.
 They carry spelt and whole-wheat pizza crusts that are great for making pizzas at home."

 Chef Alfred Portale, Gotham Bar & Grill, New York, NY/ Courtesy Find.Eat.Drink.

 RICHARD BOURDON AUDIO/SLIDESHOW